 You are about to purchase a new vehicle, and you want it to never change.
 You want it to keep looking like it does the day you buy it.
-In order for that to happen, your car will need to have some protection, something guarding it from the forces of nature that decimate a vehicle’s appearance.
-You’ve heard about protective films, or something called a “Clear Bra,” but the details are fuzzy.
+In order for that to happen, your car will need to have some protection, something guarding it from the forces of nature that decimate a vehicle’s appearance You’ve heard about protective films, or something called a “Clear Bra,” but the details are fuzzy.
 Well, it’s time for a formal introduction: Car Buyer, meet Car-Protection.
 Here’s what you should know about Automotive Paint Protection Film.

-Getting to know Paint Protection Film: What Clear Bra does for your car
+Getting to know Automotive Paint Protection Film: What Clear Bra does for your car

 Automotive Protective Films go by many different names: Clear Bra, Clear Mask, Invisible Shield, Clear Wrap, Rock Chip Protection, Car Scratch Protective Film, etc. The most common terms for car protective films are simply Paint Protection Film and Clear Bra, and we’ll use those two terms interchangeably in this article.

 All that to say, applying a quality Clear Bra is something you can do today in order to help maintain the look and quality of your car’s paint for years to come.